 - When alien species are introduced by chance or deliberately, some of them turn aggressive and cause the extinction of local species.

 - The Nile perch introduced into Lake Victoria in East Africa led ultimately to the extinction of a naturally unique group of more than 200 species of cichlid fish in the lake.
+Read in detail about Fishermen in India on the given link.

 - The illegal introduction of the African catfish, Clarias gariepinus for aquaculture purposes is posing a danger to the local catfishes.
+Further information on Alien Invasive Species is available on the linked page.

 - When a species becomes extinct, the flora and fauna related to it in an essential way also become extinct.